ashesh-0/Disentangle/README.md

 tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/17: vamprior enabled. (image_size:64)
 Another thing to look is that how is the KL divergence loss behaves on the validation set.

+Now, I've adopted a two optimizer based setup.
+The motivations are two:

+1. Any non-ELBO term is historically seen to disturb the data extraction process of the decoder.
+I read is somewhere, in some paper. (some? :D :( )
+2. I don't want to allow the model to change the decoder weights so that they align with the trainable input well to together yield low KL divergence.
+Doing this should encourage the learning of learnable inputs of the vampprior

 ## Another idea is that make it a proper VAE.
 Just keep the penultimate layer having channels 2 and enforce a loss on one of them and the loss on the final output.

 It will be a VAE with one additional constraint on the penultimate layer.